taedryn/mesh-citadel/prompt.md

 some different UI conventions.

 * where the original Citadel would have used a CR, use a single period (.)
-* all interactions scoped with the understanding of room server packet length
+* all interactions scoped with the understanding of USB companion packet length
 * expect that long output will be chunked by the transport layer